clasjo/hcs-bootcamp-2018/README.md

 1. Get AWS Acount (eligible for free tier for 1 year and only pay for what you use)

-2. In AWS create an iam user (download cvs to save secrets to your computer. chalice will use this later)
+2. In AWS create an iam user (download csv to save secrets to your computer. chalice will use this later)

 ![Alt text](/images/adduser.PNG)